At a glance

-No one likes a crazy morning rush.
-And for families with kids who learn and think differently, the mad dash from morning wake-up to leaving for school can be extra stressful.
+No one likes rushing around in the morning.
+And for families with kids who learn and think differently, the dash from morning wake-up to leaving for school can be extra stressful.
 Your child might have trouble following a schedule, finding things, or coping with a jarring alarm clock.
 Try these tips to streamline school morning routines.

 1. Start the night before.